Joining your EEA family member

 For spouse and civil partner applications, evidence such as marriage certificates, civil partner certificates and divorce or death certificates from previous relationships are essential.
 A child under 21 who is applying for an EEA family permit will require birth certificates to show their familial link.

-Besides direct family members, the following can also apply for an EEA family permit:
+Besides direct family members, the following can also apply for an EUSS family permit:

 Dependant extended family members, such as an unmarried partner, brother, sister or cousin